Battery (tort): Contact required

 Battery is a form of trespass to the person and as such no actual damage (e.g. injury) needs to be proved.
 Only proof of contact (with the appropriate level of intention or negligence) needs to be made.
 An attempt to commit a battery, but without making actual contact, may constitute a tort of assault.
 The tort of battery developed out of a general judicial respect of an individual's autonomy and right not to be interfered with.

 Battery need not require body-to-body contact.
-Touching an object "intimately connected", to a person (such as an object he or she is holding) can also be battery.
+Touching an object "intimately connected", to a person (such as an object they are holding) can also be battery.
 Furthermore, a contact may constitute a battery even if there is a delay between the defendant's act and the contact to the plaintiff's injury.
-For example, where a person who digs a pit with the intent that another will fall into it later, or where a person who mixes something offensive in food that he knows another will eat, has committed a battery against that other when the other does in fact fall into the pit or eats the offensive matter.
+For example, where a person who digs a pit with the intent that another will fall into it later, or where a person who mixes something offensive in food that they know another will eat, has committed a battery against that other when the other does in fact fall into the pit or eats the offensive matter.